Tuition and Financial Aid

 Students may be eligible for the following funding options to help in paying tuition:

 - Corporate sponsorship: Some companies provide full or partial tuition support for employees.
 Preparing a request for corporate sponsorship can help maximize the likelihood of obtaining your company’s support.
 Please contact your admissions counselor for more information on how to create an effective request.

 - Veterans Benefits

 - Student loans: U.S. citizens and permanent residents can apply for Federal Direct Loans or Federal Direct Graduate PLUS loans by completing the FAFSA.
+Please reference the chart below to determine which FAFSA to complete based on your desired start date.
 Any student can apply for a private student loan.

 - Students are eligible to enroll in the Fee Payment Plan (FPP) for the Fall and Spring terms.
 Please refer to the Fee Payment Plan on the billing website for details and deadlines.
 FPP is not an option for Summer terms.

 |January 2021||Spring 2021||2020 - 2021|

 |May 2021||Summer 2021||2020 - 2021|